Manta Ray

 Manta Ray vs. Stingray

 At first glance, manta rays are fish that appear strikingly similar to stingrays in appearance.
 Both creatures belong to the order Myliobatiformes, and manta rays evolved from stingrays.
-They both have flattened bodies with wide pectoral fins that are fused to their heads.
-Manta rays do not possess the tail stingers, or barbs, that stingrays are known for, but they retain a vestigial remnant of one in the form of a caudal spine.
+They both have flat bodies with wide pectoral fins that are fused to their heads.
+Manta rays are not equipped with the pain-inducing barbs that stingrays are known for, but they hold on to a primordial remnant of one in the form of a caudal spine.
 Therefore, manta rays do not sting; stingrays do sting.
 Manta rays travel through the open ocean, unlike stingrays, which are bottom dwellers.
 Their mouths are on the front edge of their head rather than on the bottom like stingrays’ mouths are.

-These fish have a large, flat, diamond-shaped body with triangular pectoral fins that resemble wings when it is moving.
+These fish have massively wide, flat, triangular bodies with pectoral fins that resemble wings when in motion.
 Two cephalic lobes extend out from the front of its head, lending it the alternative name “devil fish.”
-The wingspan of the giant oceanic manta ray can extend to up to 29 feet in length, and they can weigh up to 5,300 pounds.
+The wingspan of the giant oceanic manta ray can extend up to 29 feet in length, and they can weigh up to 5,300 pounds.

 These large fish have lateral eyes, and their wide, terminal mouths are located on the front edge of their heads rather than on the bottom, as with most rays.
 The two cephalic lobes at the front of its head extend out, allowing water to be introduced to the mouth; these lobes give the fish the distinction of being the only vertebrate animal with three paired appendages.